revaturelabs/interviewquestions/Java/Java Basics/Control Flow Statements.md

 	}
 ```

-The above code is used to find the price based the range of value.
+The above code is used to find the price based range of value.
 </blockqoute>
 </details>